 Orchestra Director Jobs in USA with Visa Sponsorship

-Orchestra Directors can qualify for H-1B and O-1 visa sponsorship through symphony orchestras, opera companies, music conservatories, and performing arts centers.
+Orchestra Directors can qualify for H-1B visa and O-1 visa sponsorship through symphony orchestras, opera companies, music conservatories, and performing arts centers.
 The role typically requires a Master's in Music, Conducting, or related field, with demonstrated leadership experience in orchestral performance and artistic direction.
 For detailed occupation requirements, see the O*NET profile.

 See All Orchestra Director JobsOverview

-Showing 5 of 17+ orchestra director jobs
+Showing 5 of 7+ Orchestra Director jobs

 Have you applied for this role?